Yet here comes another issue of my 24 hours in-itineraries – this time we are spending a day in Lisbon.

-Born in Istanbul (then Constantinople) in 1869, educated in Marseille, London, and Baku, he considered himself being a “business architect”.
+Born in Istanbul (then Constantinople) in 1869, and educated in Marseille, London, and Baku, he considered himself being a “business architect”.
 Actually, he was consulting and connecting oil companies not only in Europe, but also i. a. in Iraq, South Africa, and Australia.

 After acquiring British citizenship, he also lived in Paris, and finally moved to Lisbon where he died in 1955 leaving an incredible fortune.
-Since this went both to France and Portugal, long negotiations took place before all the personal art treasure could be sent to Portugal.
+Since this went both to France and Portugal, long negotiations took place before all the personal art treasures could be sent to Portugal.
 Now they are on display at the museum’s Founder’s Collection.

 To get to this fantastic venue take the green metro line from Rossio station to Baixa-Chiado.
 There you change to the purple line going up towards Reboleira.
 Get off at Praça de Espanha.

 The exhibition is open Wednesday to Monday from 10 a. m. to 6 p. m.

 Whether rain or shine – no visit to Lisbon is complete without riding tram #28.

 Just go back by metro from Praça de Espanha to Baixa-Chiado.
 Here you can catch the metro’s less modern but much more charming cousin.